ukrenzz/simpleCalculator/README.md

 And of course SimpCALC itself is open source with a [public repository][git-url] on GitHub.

-## 🚀Installation and First Running
+## 🚀 Installation and First Running

 SimpCALC requires [PHP](https://www.php.net/) v7.x.x+ to run.
 Or you can use [XAMPP](https://www.apachefriends.org/) v7.3.27+ which full pack of PHP programming.